maximiranda/slingr-mcp/README.md

 # Slingr MCP Server

 This is an MCP (Model Context Protocol) server for the Slingr platform.
-It provides tools, resources, and prompts to interact with Slingr applications and search through its documentation.
+It provides tools, resources, and prompts to interact with both the Slingr application structure (Builder) and its data (Runtime).

 ## Features

 - **Documentation Search (RAG)**: Search through Slingr's official documentation using a local vector database (LanceDB) and local embeddings.
-- **Entity Management**: List entities, get detailed metadata, and create new entities.
+- **Application Structure (Builder)**: List entities, get detailed metadata, manage permissions, and create new entities or fields.
-- **Field Management**: Create fields within entities.
-- **Record Management**: List, get, create, update, and delete records from any entity.
+- **Data Management (Runtime)**: List, get, create, update, and delete records from any entity.
-- **Group Management**: List groups and manage entity permissions.
-- **Development Tools**: Check for pending changes and review them before pushing.
+- **Developer Tools**: Check for pending metadata changes and review them before pushing.
 - **MCP Resources**: Browse entities and documentation files as resources.
-- **MCP Prompts**: Specialized prompts to guide the creation of entities and debugging of scripts.
+- **MCP Prompts**: Specialized prompts for entity modeling and script debugging.

 ## Installation